-Add additional safeguards to the SCC’s (called SCC’s plus) where the exporter and importer regulate any remaining risks associated with the data transfer.
+Add additional safeguards to the SCCs (called SCCs plus) where the exporter and importer regulate any remaining risks associated with the data transfer.
 For US transfers, it will be crucial to include in the agreement; for example, how government requests for access to personal data must be handled to ensure that your organization has enough control.
 And also, technical controls to limit the use of the data could be implemented.

 The broader significance of the Court’s criteria for global data export

 Applying the Court’s criteria for determining the recipient country’s privacy legislation, it appears likely that the regulator holds the surveillance laws in the countries of the intelligence alliance the Five Eyes as not adequate to the GDPR.
-Note that the Five Eyes alliance comprising Australia, Canada, New Zealand, the United Kingdom and the United States).
-Companies active in these markets may consider implementing additional technical safeguards to its data transfers to be on the safe side of enforcement.
+Note that the Five Eyes alliance comprises Australia, Canada, New Zealand, the United Kingdom and the United States).
+Companies active in these markets may consider implementing additional technical safeguards to their data transfers to be on the safe side of enforcement.

 Currently, the EU Commission is assessing the UK’s privacy legislation to decide whether to provide an adequacy decision or not by the end of 2020.
-In the absence of an adequacy decision come 2021, we recommend implementing additional safeguards to any UK data transfers.
+In the absence of an adequacy decision come 2021, we recommend implementing additional safeguards for any UK data transfers.

 Will there be a grace period for Schrems II judgement?

 The invalidity of the Privacy Shield was immediate.
-As of 16 of July 2020, the Privacy Shield was null and void and should not be used.
+As of 16 July 2020, the Privacy Shield was null and void and should not be used.
 As of now (23 November 2020), there is no proactive enforcement from the regulators.
-The regulators appears to be taking a measured stance allowing organizations to adapt its processes and infrastructure.
+The regulators appear to be taking a measured stance allowing organizations to adapt their processes and infrastructure.
 Especially awaited is the guidance from the EU Commission and the European Data Protection Board on how to act after Schrems II, which will provide more clarity.

 Notably, the activist group behind this judgment (noyb) has during the autumn sued 101 European companies (including market-leading Nordic and Swedish companies) seeking enforcement of their use of Google Analytics and Facebook Connect integrations in their websites.
 The use of Google Analytics allegedly violates the data transfer mechanisms since Google relies on the SCC for onward transfer to Google in the US.